JakuJ/advent-of-code-2019/README.md

 vec3 [!a, !b, !c] = (a, b, c)
 ```

 using the `BangPatterns` extension for strictness annotations reduced that to ~0 MB and improved the runtime from 11 seconds on average to about 1.7.
+Conclusion?
+Be careful about potential memory leaks resulting from laziness.
 The parallelism still helps – without it the program runs 2-3x slower (on my machine).